 You can decompose Requirements in the Containment tree.
-The element is created in the Model Browser.
-You can then represent them in the Requirement t Diagram by dragging elements or in the Requirement Table by adding existing elements.
+The element is created in the Model Browser and then you can represent them in the Requirement Diagram by dragging elements or in Requirement Table by adding an existing elements.

 How to create requirements in the Containment tree >>